History of the Doom series

 The game will install automatically with the help of the Steam client.
 The process is similar to the method of getting games to run on Windows, but from here onwards, things get different as Linux needs some tweaks to be able to run this particular game.

 The Linux version of the Steam client is modified to use a tool called Proton, a modified version of the Wine Windows Program Loader.
 These programs go hand in hand in creating an environment that allows most games to be played on Linux systems that were otherwise incompatible.

 To set up Proton, you’ll need to install Python 3 on your system.
 You download Python 3 from their main website.

 You can check out the installation guide for Python on Real Python, a forum with all Python-specific issues.

 The next thing you need to do is to update your graphics card drivers to the latest stable releases.
 For Nvidia users, head over to the Terminal and type the following:

 If you happen to be an AMD user, these commands will work for you instead:

 sudo apt dist-upgrade

 sudo apt install mesa-vulkan-drivers mesa-vulkan-drivers:i386

-Doom is a very fast paced shooter and therefore requires good reflexes and awareness to be able to play well and actually enjoy the game.
-The game is meant to give you and your skills a challenge so to get the most enjoyment from the game, you should play it on a high difficulty setting so that it does not seem like a walk in the park.
+DOOM is a fast-paced shooter and therefore requires good reflexes and game-sense to enjoy the game.
+The game is meant to put your skills to the test, so to get the most enjoyable experience from the game, you can try playing it at a higher difficulty.